0xnithish/orion/README.md

 # Orion - AI Chat Application

 A modern, feature-rich AI chatbot interface built with Next.js 15, TypeScript, and shadcn/ui.
-Experience seamless conversations with an elegant UI inspired by ChatGPT and Claude.
+Experience seamless conversations with an elegant UI inspired by Gemini and Grok.

 ## 🚀 Live Demo